D-branes and the planar limit of Chern-Simons theory I: Link invariants: Introduction

 \subsection{D-branes and symplectic geometry}

-The algebraic tools we employ in this paper lead us to describe A-model D-branes as flat connections/constructible sheaves, including the geometric back-reaction as a deformation of these notions.
-A more traditional approach is to describe A-branes in terms of symplectic geometry, Lagrangian submanifolds, and counting of pseudo-holomorphic curves ending on them.
+Although the categorical 't Hooft expansion led us to a sheaf-theoretic description of A-branes, it is still interesting to make contact with a more traditional description in terms of symplectic geometry and Lagrangian submanifolds.

-In particular, the ``symplectic'' version of the augmentation variety is defined in terms of a Differential Graded Algebra (DGA) associated with the knot, which has a curve-counting definition but also a combinatorial presentation involving the braid closure presentation of a knot.
+The ``symplectic'' version of the augmentation variety can be expressed in terms of a Differential Graded Algebra (DGA) associated with the knot, which has a curve-counting definition but also a combinatorial presentation involving the braid closure presentation of a knot.
 See \cite{Ng_2014} for a review of the construction.

 The ingredients of this combinatorial presentation closely resemble our computational tools, with auxiliary variables which behave under braiding in the same way as rung vevs.
 It should be possible to match the two presentations in detail and thus demonstrate that the planar limit of $\Lambda^\bullet \bC^N$ knot invariants matches the augmentation variety computed from symplectic geometry.
+We leave such an exercise to future work.

+Another very interesting problem is to give a precise symplectic geometry interpretation to the open loop equations for generic $M_3$.